Parma, Ohio: Moon Over Parma

-In the late 1980s, Bob McGuire penned a song entitled "Moon Over Parma", about an eccentric courtship that traverses the various suburbs of Cleveland.
-The song first received wide exposure on Big Chuck and Lil' John during its "New Talent Time" segment.
-Though McGuire was given the shepherd's crook, McGuire's song was offered for free, in the form of sheet music, to those who wrote to the show requesting a copy.
+Local musician Bob "Mad Dog" McGuire penned a song entitled "Moon Over Parma" about an eccentric courtship that traverses the various suburbs of Cleveland.
+The song first received wide exposure on Big Chuck and Lil' John during its "New Talent Time" segment in 1983.
+Though McGuire was given the shepherd's crook, his song's sheet music was offered for free to those who wrote to the show requesting a copy.

 The Drew Carey Show’s opening credits of its first season consisted of a caricature of Drew Carey — consisting of his face and a yellow tie — singing "Moon Over Parma" with an abridgment and some minor lyrical changes.

 Parma Place

 Occasionally, during the 1960s and 1970s, Parma was the target of light-hearted jabs by local movie show hosts Ghoulardi, Hoolihan, Big Chuck and Lil’ John, and The Ghoul, due to its central European image promoted by the friendly rivalry between Ernie "Ghoulardi" Anderson and "Big Chuck" Schodowski and contrary to actual demographics.
 Ghoulardi, the horror host of late night Shock Theater at WJW-TV, Channel 8, in Cleveland from January 13, 1963, through December 16, 1966, made a series of shorts called "Parma Place" and focused on an alleged love of white socks, pink flamingos, chrome balls, kielbasa, pierogi and the polka.